Find Affordable College Courses

 About 50% of the students majoring in geology at the school are women while 50% are male.

-Full Geological & Earth Sciences at University of Hawaii at Manoa Report
+Read full report on Geological & Earth Sciences at University of Hawaii at Manoa

 Women make up 50% of the geology majors at the school.

-University of California - Irvine came in at #6 in this year’s edition of the Most Popular Geological & Earth Sciences Master’s Degree Schools in the Far Western US Region ranking.
-UC Irvine is a very large public school located in the city of Irvine.
+University of California - Irvine ranked #6 on this year’s Most Popular Geological & Earth Sciences Master’s Degree Schools in the Far Western US Region list.
+UC Irvine is a fairly large public school located in the city of Irvine.

 Women make up 54% of the geology majors at the school.